2017 Q3 PoF Portfolio, Spending, and Blog Performance Update

 - We live in a fairly low cost of living area.

 - I do not count income tax in our “spending.”
 It’s a cost of earning income.

 - Donations.
 We give to and from donor advised funds, and track that separately.

 Food and Dining consistently comes in at around $1,000 a month.
-This represents restaturants, alcohol, and groceries, including things like dog food, toothpaste, toilet paper, and tiny umbrellas.
+This represents restaurants, alcohol, and groceries, including things like dog food, toothpaste, toilet paper, and tiny umbrellas.
 We shop cost-consciously at places like Aldi and Costco, but still manage to spend $1,000 month in and month out.

 If our fourth quarter spending remains under $16,000, and I believe it easily could, our annual spending will be under $55,0000.
 That’s $7,000 less than last year’s total of $62,000 and well under my prediction of about $60,000.

-We’re not going out of our way to spend less, but I think we have a hightened awareness that we have more than enough.
+We’re not going out of our way to spend less, but I think we have a heightened awareness that we have more than enough.
 Our relatively newfound interest in embracing some level of minimalism (or a little less maximalism) has us spending less time shopping online, in stores, and at our neighbors’ garage sales.

 2017 Q3 Blog Performance